 BARTON MALOW – TURRILL ARRAY

-During March of 2017, construction of a solar array for DTE Energy was well underway, however the site topography had been rolling with significant overall elevation changes.
-Barton Malow, DTE’s construction advisor, retained SME to provide stormwater and soil erosion control Design services.
-Our services include conducting a topographic survey of the 193-acre property, hand collecting of shallow subsurface borings for evaluation, preparing engineering documents of our recommended design, and providing Construction Administration services that include field verification and materials testing.
+During March of 2017, construction of a solar array for DTE Energy was well underway; however, the site topography had been rolling with significant overall elevation changes.
+Barton Malow, DTE’s construction advisor, retained SME to provide stormwater and soil erosion control design services.
+SME conducted a topographic survey of the 193-acre property, hand collected shallow subsurface borings for evaluation, prepared engineering documents of our recommended design, and provided Construction Administration services that included field verification and materials testing.

 DTE ENERGY – DEMILLE ARRAY